Flowering Plant Bulbs For Sale in The Minneapolis/St. Paul Metro

 - Tulips: Single, Double, Fringed, Lily-flowering or Parrots

 Bulb Planting Care Tips For MN

 Tulips & Daffodils grow best in full sun in well-prepared soil with fast drainage.
 Avoid planting where water collects or in locations that are prone to late frosts.
 As a general guide, plant in September or early October.
 The rule is to plant the pointed end up in a hole that is deep 3 times the height of the bulb: For tulips that is 6 inches, for Daffodils 8 inches deep.
 When planting a grouping, take the extra care to plant at exactly the same depth; this ensures that they all will bloom at the same time.
 With a shovel, excavate soil to create a level-planting base.
-Sprinkle bulb fertilizer or bone meal, set bulbs into the bed, fertilize, and then cover with excavated soil.
+Sprinkle bulb fertilizer or bone meal, set bulbs into the bed, and then cover with excavated soil.
 Tap the soil down so it looks undisturbed, so squirrels leave the bulbs alone.
 Chicken wire can also be placed on top of the bulbs for a more severe squirrel problem.
 They will grow through the wire in the spring.

 Advanced Bulb Care